ZissisM/EnergyCrisis/README.md

  * *Combined datasets* include streamlined data of all countries aggregated.
 Namely, average generation shares and vulnerability estimates (relative vulnerability labeled Intensity) are shown in allcountries_ datasets.
 Vulnerability estimates (e.g., used for Figure 2,3 and similar SI Figures) are reflected in HourlyEst_ datasets, and each specification condition (such as excluding a certain month or predicting future vulnerability).
 Allcountries_ datasets include the HourlyEst_ estimates in addition to corresponding generation shares.

  * *Other datasets* include datasets used to generate certain Figures, such as Figure 1 utilizing wholesale prices (i.e., wholesale_both with sample period and historic prices).
-Possible baseline (pre-crisis averages) prices for absolute vulnerability are also put together here for all countries.Raw data is also included here: hourly wholesale prices, daily gas prices (labeled newprices), while hourly raw energy generation and load data are too large and thus the link to these zip files is provided [here](https://drive.google.com/drive/folders/1iyNvfgKGQ_N0W-IvbxpxyQ3Im6CjiiJI?usp=sharing).
+Possible baseline (pre-crisis averages) prices for alternative vulnerability are also put together here for all countries.Raw data is also included here: hourly wholesale prices, daily gas prices (labeled newprices), while hourly raw energy generation and load data are too large and thus the link to these zip files is provided [here](https://drive.google.com/drive/folders/1iyNvfgKGQ_N0W-IvbxpxyQ3Im6CjiiJI?usp=sharing).

 ## Code